It’s the year of decay of players who ruled in the 90s, and the fans observe three new heroes: Gustavo Kuerten, Magnus Norman as well as a prototype of a 21st Century player – Marat Safin. Norman doesn’t maintain good form in the second part of the year, but Safin along with Kuerten fight in the sea

 # First majors capture young players, born in the 80s, Juan Carlos Ferrero, Roger Federer and Andy Roddick; it foreshadows a new era… despite of huge expectations, Ferrero won’t be a clay-court king in the consequence of Gustavo Kuerten‘s decline, it is reserved for Ferrero’s younger compatriot Rafael Nadal, who at the age of 17, shows astonishing potential, beating on clay former Roland Garros champions in straight sets: Albert Costa (Monte Carlo) & Carlos Moya (Hamburg)

-# Lleyton Hewitt, the best player of the last two seasons, finishes the year as No. 17!
-Serve-and-volleyers decline, Hewitt was the best while facing them… Tim Henman triumphing in Paris, becomes the last serve-and-volleyer to win one of the most prestigious events
+# Lleyton Hewitt, the best player of the last two seasons, finishes the year as No. 17 (!), however, he finishes so low partly due to focusing entirely on the Davis Cup in the last quarter of the season… Serve-and-volleyers decline, Hewitt was the best while facing them… Tim Henman triumphing in Paris, becomes the last serve-and-volleyer (in a selective mode) to win one of the most prestigious events

 2004

-# Roger Federer changes his style of play (stressed the defensive attitude) and commences to dominate in men’s tennis winning three majors within the season as the first man since 1988 (Mats Wilander)
+# Roger Federer changes his style of play (stressed the defensive attitude) and commences to dominate in men’s tennis winning three majors within a season as the first man since 1988 (Mats Wilander)

 # Chilean Nicolas Massu, within 24 hours, collects two Olympic gold medals (Athens) – the first Olympic gold medals for his country in history!!
 First Olympic Games with allocated points to the ATP ranking (the same in the next two editions, Beijing & London)